The Spa, Scarborough

 Scarborough Spa is a Grade II* listed building in South Bay, Scarborough, North Yorkshire, England.
 It is a venue for conferences, exhibitions, entertainment, live music and events on the Yorkshire Coast.
-Originally built around the source of Scarborough's spa waters, it is owned and managed by Scarborough Borough Council.
+Originally built around the source of Scarborough's spa waters, it is owned and managed by North Yorkshire Council.

 The Spa has a Grand Hall, which seats 1,500 and hosts live entertainment including the Scarborough Spa Orchestra and the annual Scarborough Jazz Festival.
 The Spa Theatre, a 557-seat Victorian theatre, is home to summer season shows and Christmas pantomimes.
 The Spa Ocean Room is used for dances, conferences and other events, including the Scarborough Jazz Festival and Coastival.

 The Victorian Cliff Tramway is a funicular railway that links the Spa complex with South Cliff, 200 ft above the South Bay.

 History

 17th century

 In the 17th century, spa waters were discovered by Thomasin Farrer, the wife of one of Scarborough's leading citizens, John Farrer.
 She found natural spring water bubbling out beneath the cliff to the south of the town.
 The waters, which stained the rocks a russet colour, tasted slightly bitter and were said to cure minor ailments.
 She told her friends and neighbours about the medicinal effects and drinking the spa waters became an accepted medicine.
 Later, thousands of visitors flocked to benefit from their supposed medicinal qualities.
 The southern part of Scarborough became popular.
 The precursor to the present Scarborough Spa complex became a fashionable attraction.